darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 color: rgb(0,0,0);
 color: black;

 ## 46. Background and Border
+* borders have
+  * color
+  * width
+  * style.

 ## 47. Note about Selectors Basics Todo List
 ## 48. Selectors Basics Todo List
+element
+id - all ids should be unique. invalid html if duplicate. #special {}
+class - .theclass {}

+text-decoration: line-through;
 ## 49. Introduction to Chrome Inspector
+element inspector allows live editing of CSS.

+editing works on all sites.

+beware of inherited CSS properties.

+click on magnify glass tool on upper left. e.g. inspect icon.

 ## 50. More Advanced Selectors
 ## 51. Note about Specificity and the Cascade
 ## 52. Specificity and the Cascade